 Tuple type never determines how many samples are in a tuple (that is instead determined by the DEPTH header line).
 Tuple type could be said to imply a depth (number of samples per tuple)it because certain tuple types are valid only in combination with certain DEPTH values, but it is good programming practice to use DEPTH for the depth when decoding the raster and separately validate that the depth is consistent with the tuple type.
 Also, it is good practice to accept a depth that is too great and just ignore the higher numbered planes.

 A common use of PAM images is to represent visual images such as are typically represented by images in the older and more concrete PBM, PGM, and PPM formats.

-A grayscale image, such as would be represented by a PGM image, has a tuple type of "GRAYSCALE".
+A grayscale image, such as would alternatively be represented by a PGM image, has a tuple type of "GRAYSCALE".
 Such a PAM image has a depth of 1.
 The maxval, height, width, and raster bear the obvious relationship to those of the equivalent PGM image.

-A color image, such as would be represented by a PPM image, has a typle type of "RGB".
+A color image, such as would alternatively be represented by a PPM image, has a tuple type of "RGB".
 Such a PAM image has a depth of 3.
 The maxval, height, width, and raster bear the obvious relationship to those of the PPM image.
 The first plane represents red, the second green, and the third blue.

 Each of the visual image formats mentioned above has a variation that contains transparency information.
 In that variation, the tuple type has "_ALPHA" added to it (e.g. "RGB_ALPHA") and one more plane.
-The highest numbered plane is the opacity plane (sometimes called an alpha plane or transparency plane).
+The highest numbered plane is the opacity plane (sometimes called an transparency plane or transparency plane).